hai-yr/open-source-public-goods-grants-rating-framework/questions.md

 6. Efficiency:
 What percent of donated funds will go towards building creating the solution vs. administrative/overhead/salaries?
 Is there a transparent way to track      this?

+Process for scoring:

-    Sections 1-4 are added together
+    Scores from sections 1-4 are added together

-    Sections 5-6 can create additions or deductions for impact score
+    Sections 5-6 can create additions or deductions for final impact score